HP-STAR: Health Professions - Student Training in Aging Research Program

 Funding for travel to present at National or International conferences may be available for limited number of Trainees who will present their research conducted through the program.
 Contact the Program for specific questions.

 See HP-STAR Research Mentors List for the list of HP-STAR faculty members and their projects.
+Applicants interested in working with UM faculty members who are not listed should contact the Program.

-Faculty members interested in becoming an HP-STAR Research Mentor can contact the Program for further information. .
+UM Faculty members interested in becoming an HP-STAR Research Mentor can contact the Program for further information. .

 - Degree Program and Year of Study